News Archive

 A reminder that Halewood Town Council is supporting the ‘remember from home’ message for Remembrance in 2020.

-At the request of residents and Councillors, we can provide some recent information on the extent of the Coronavirus spread across Knowsley and Halewood.
-You will be aware that the borough – like all of the Liverpool City Region – has been in the highest Tier of restrictions.
-Though the situation has improved, we strongly advise residents to follow all advice to protect yourselves and your families.
+At the request of residents and a number of Councillors, we can provide some recent information on the extent of the Coronavirus spread across Knowsley and Halewood.
+You will be aware that the borough – like all of the Liverpool City Region – is in the highest Tier of restrictions and we strongly advise residents to follow all advice to protect yourselves and your families.

 For the latest government advice on keeping yourself safe, follow the link: Hands-Face-Space